Comrade-e/g4f4smolagents/README.md

-# g4f4smolagents
+# g4f4smolagents (for smolagents 1.13.0)

 ## Description
-A class allowing to use model providers from g4f to create AI agents based on smolagents library.
+A class allowing to use model providers from g4f 1.13.0 to create AI agents based on smolagents library.

 ## Installing Dependencies
 ```bash